swayamyadav05/TriggerHive/README.md

 ## 🤝 Contributing

-This is currently a personal learning project.
+This is currently a personal project.
 I'm not accepting contributions at this time, but feel free to **fork** and build your own version!

 ---